-His most recent artworks therefore focus almost exclusively on color and material choice.
+His most recent artworks focus exclusively on color and material choice.
 Zago’s approach is to use watercolors, colored pencils, and chalk pastels to lay out color juxtapositions that hopefully end in organic shapes that please his and his viewers’ eyes.
-Zago considers these experiments both a natural evolution from the expressive use of color employed in his portraits as well as a departure from his previous figurative imagery and the angular confines of the square motif prevalent in most of his work throughout 2016.
+Zago considers these experiments like a natural evolution from the expressive use of color employed in his earlier portraits.

 Born in Brazil, João (Juno) Zago moved to the United States with his parents at the age of eleven first settling in Newark, NJ where he attended and graduated Arts High School in 2012.
 Zago’s desire to pursue art professionally, coupled with prior art school rearing helped him operate through valuable volunteer and internship opportunities with the Montclair Art Museum, Gallery Aferro, and Aljira, a Center for Contemporary Art as well.
 His artworks pull from a variety of historical and contemporary references, most recently dealing with portraiture, the color gold, and religious iconography.